rk2810/myBlog/content/about.md

 - Redis
 - NoSQL
 - [NiFi](https://nifi.apache.org/)
-- Etc.

 I love designing scalable back-end architectures and improvising deployment strategies.
 I adore simple and clean code.
 I like to see elegant code and also make some, now and then.
 If you are a potential employer:

-1. Most of my work is private for obvious reasons BUT I am more than happy to discuss it privately.
+1. Most of my work is private for obvious reasons BUT..
+I am more than happy to discuss it privately.
 2. You can obtain the latest copy of my resume, [here](https://rohank.dev/resume.pdf).

 # Contact Me